Skip to content

 class RandomStringRewriteMaskingStrategy(MaskingStrategy):

-"""Masks a value with a random string of the length specified in the configuration."""
+"""Masks each provided value with a random string of the length specified in the configuration."""

 def __init__(